jscraftcamp/jscc24-sessions/local-first/README.md

 ### Syncing

 - Multiple solutions suggested, e.g. [Replicache](https://replicache.dev/)
+- An example, which has the typical persistence layer (GraphQL) replaced by a library for managing data in browser, is using [instantDB](https://www.instantdb.com/)
 - The docs in the Local First website go very in depth about this topic.

 ## Why would I want to develop "local first"?